 Finishing the Christmas Candy Recipe

-Use a large half sheet pan or a large cookie sheet to pour to toffee mixture into.
-It makes the toffee a bit thinner and is much easier to break apart and eat.
+Use a large half sheet pan or a large cookie sheet or you may have a jelly roll pan.
+I do not prepare the pan ahead of time, when the buttery toffee has reached the hard crack stage and the nuts have been stirred in, the mixture will just pour out into the pan.
+Use an offset spatula or a tablespoon to spread the mixture into the pan.
+Using a larger sheet pan makes the toffee a bit thinner and is much easier to break apart and eat.
 No need to spray anything in the pan ahead of time.
 This toffee will not stick once it has cooled.

 After the toffee is in the pan, spread it out.
 However, if you try and use the wooden spoon, you will now see that the mixture sticks to the spoon.
 Therefore, get two stainless steel spoons from your silverware drawer.
 Use one to spread the mixture until it starts to stick, then switch to the other spoon to finish the job.
 Easy.